Short CV of staff members

 PhD (Biochemistry) ULB 1984

 I have pioneered the study of thyroid cell proliferation and differentiation by defining model systems of primary cultures in serum-free medium, and have obtained the first in vitro demonstrations of the distinct cascades of mitogenic signal transduction by TSH/cAMP and growth factors/ras/MAPK.
 The cAMP pathway promotes both proliferation and differentiation in thyrocytes and is causatively involved in goitrogenesis, tumor promotion and generation of hyperfunctional adenomas.
 The positive regulation of thyroid cell cycle by cAMP is unique as it targets the assembly and activation of complexes of pre-existing cyclin D and CDK4 without involving most intermediaries of known mitogenic signaling cascades.
-Current research interests include the molecular and cellular aspects of cell cycle regulation in this and other models (cyclins, cyclin-dependent kinases and CDK inhibitors, their interactions and their posttranslational modifications).
+Using two-dimensional electrophoresis to separate the phosphorylated forms of these proteins within their various complexes, we identified the activating phosphorylation of CDK4 as a direct crucial target for cell cycle regulation in various cell systems.
+Using various molecular, cellular, proteomic and bioinformatic approaches, we are currently (i) exploring the mechanisms of this critical CDK4 regulation that determines the inactivation of the central oncosuppressor protein pRb and the cell cycle decision in normal and cancerous cells; (ii) developing novel tools to predict whether cancer patients will benefit or not of treatments with the new CDK4 inhibitory drugs that are now approved for treatment of advanced ER+ breast cancers.

 - A requirement for cyclin D3-CDK4 assembly in the cAMP-dependent proliferation of thyrocytes.
 F. Depoortere, A. Van Keymeulen, J. Lukas, S. Costagliola, J. Bartkova, J.E.
 Dumont, J. Bartek, P.P.
 Roger (corresponding author), S. Dremier J. Cell Biol.
 140 (1998),1427-1439.